KILTprotocol/opendid/DEVELOPMENT.md

 ## Release Process

-Releasing is trigged when a PR is merged to the `main` branch.
+Development Release: A release is triggered automatically when a pull request is merged into the `develop` branch.
+This release will deploy the application as the development version of OpenDID.
-TODO: Explain what version and tags need to be changed before a release.
+Production Release: A production release is triggered manually by specifying the release version (e.g., 1.0.0).